pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 I like this definition because it brings forth this idea that the cost can become due suddenly and without warning.
 This means we need a quantifiable way to measure the risk in our codebase and understand where to focus our efforts because the "debt" is a disaster waiting to happen.

-### Lensing To Understand Technical Debt
+## Lensing To Understand Technical Debt
-{% image "../img/2024-03-29-navigating-technical-debt/no-mans-sky.webp" "Screenshot from the game No Man's Sky with the players spaceship approaching a planet" "" "Players spaceship approaching a planet in No Mans Sky" %}

-The Hubble Space Telescope can capture images of all sorts of amazing things in space [^1].
-Among them are galaxies, nebulae and of course solar *systems*.
-The data from the telescope can help us answer important questions like: which planets have water on them?
-Instead of having to visit each planet, we can observe these interesting properties from a distance.
+{% image "../img/2024-03-29-navigating-technical-debt/nasa-hubble-space-telescope-e9x-jhQgHZk-unsplash.jpg" "" "" "The Tarantula Nebula captured from The Hubble Space Telescope. – Photo by [NASA Hubble Space Telescope](https://unsplash.com/@hubblespacetelescope)" %}

-Michael Feathers made a blog post – [Lensing to Understand](https://michaelfeathers.substack.com/p/lensing-to-understand) – about how we change our focus to understand a system.
+Michael Feathers has a great post – [Lensing to Understand](https://michaelfeathers.substack.com/p/lensing-to-understand) – about how we change our focus to understand a system.
 We focus on the high level system to identify potentially interesting areas and then drill down into details to investigate them.
 Once we have a better understanding, we zoom back out to see how it affects the system as a whole.
 The idea of "lensing" is really important when it comes to understanding technical debt.

 > I mentioned that I’d love to have a tool that allows you to TL;DR articles at different levels of detail.
 > It would be like dynamically increasing and decreasing font size in an editor or a Kindle.
 > You adjust the size down when your vision is sharp and up when you are fatigued.
 >
 > I’d love to be able to do this with detailed writing.
 > It would be great to be able to pull back and read a single page condensation of a 10 page article and then zoom in to see the concepts in 3 pages.
 > Yes, you can do that today with prompts in LLM chat interfaces but having a tool to do just that would be great.
 >
 > *- Michael Feathers*

 In previous attempts of tacking technical debt, I have made the mistake of *starting* with a focus on very specific parts of a system.